 - 4.10.
-In accordance with the Audit Commission's Code of Audit Practice, the Council receive regular reports on elements of its internal control environment, including performance management, risk management, financial management and governance. - 5.
-AUDIT COMMISSION: PROTECTING THE PUBLIC PURSE - 5.1.
-A checklist issued by the Audit Commission entitled 'Protecting the Public Purse' was completed during the year. - 5.2.
-Authorities were encouraged to use the checklist to ensure that they have sound governance and counter-fraud arrangements in place and that they are working as intended. - 5.3.
-No issues were highlighted as a result of this review. - 6.
-NATIONAL AUDIT OFFICE FACT SHEET: GOVERNANCE STATEMENTS GOOD PRACTICE OBSERVATIONS - 6.1.
-A fact sheet issued by the National Audit Office entitled 'Governance Statements: Good Practice Observations from our Audits' 2012-2013 was completed during the year.
-Authorities were encouraged to answer the 'challenge questions' to support better governance. - 6.2.
+In accordance with the National Audit Office's Code of Audit Practice, the Council receive regular reports on elements of its internal control environment, including performance management, risk management, financial management and governance. - 5.
+THE EUROPEAN INSTITUTE FOR COMBATTING CORRUPTION AND FRAUD (TEICCAF): PROTECTING THE PUBLIC PURSE (2016) - 5.1.
+A checklist was issued for the 'Protecting the Public Purse' document.
+Authorities were encouraged to use the checklists to ensure that they have sound governance and counterfraud arrangements in place and that they are working as intended. - 5.2.
+No significant issues were highlighted as a result of this review. - 6.
+CIPFA: FIGHTING FRAUD AND CORRUPTION LOCALLY 2016-19 - 6.1.
+The strategy sets out the approach local authorities should take and the main areas of focus over the next three years in order to transform counter fraud and corruption performance.
+There is a checklist to measure counter fraud and corruption culture and response. - 6.2.
 No issues were highlighted as a result of this review. - 7.
-GRANT THORNTON LOCAL GOVERNMENT GOVERNANCE REVIEWS: WORKING IN TANDEM 2014 AND 2015 ALL ABOARD - 7.1.
-Grant Thornton carries out annual reviews to encourage organisations to improve their performance by learning from their peers, both within their own sector and beyond. - 7.2.
-The reviews focussed on governance of the organisation, governance in working with others, governance of stakeholder relationships, risk leadership and public communications.
+GRANT THORNTON'S REFORGING LOCAL GOVERNMENT (2016) - 7.1.
+The review focussed on pace of change, the financial challenge, the new governance agenda and the way forward.
 These areas were examined and no issues were highlighted as a result of this review. - 8.
-GRANT THORNTON DOCUMENT: 2016 TIPPING POINT - 8.1.
-The report examined the resilience of local government to the financial, economic, demographic, policy and other challenges that the sector faces.
-The Financial Governance checklist was completed and no issues were highlighted. - 9.
 LOCAL GOVERNMENT TRANSPARENCY CODE 2015 - 9.1.
 This document sets out the minimum data that local authorities should be publishing, the frequency it should be published and how it should be published.
 It also sets out details of data that the Government recommends local authorities to publish.
-There were no significant issues to raise in this area.
+There were no significant issues to raise in this area. - 9.
+SIGNIFICANT GOVERNANCE ISSUES